-The level of mobile termination rates in Cyprus continues to be the lowest in the EU, amounting to $1.95 \notin$ -cents; in fact, these are three times lower than the EU average of $6.70 \notin$ -cents.
+The level of mobile termination rates in Cyprus continues to be the lowest in the EU, amounting to 1.95 €-cents; in fact, these are three times lower than the EU average of 6.70 €-cents.

-On 23 June 2009, the OCECPR took final measures on the analysis of the second round review of the market for voice call individual termination on mobile networks.
-Both mobile operators were found to have SMP in their respective mobile termination markets. and obligations were imposed on them in respect of transparency and nondiscrimination, access and costorientation (based on LRIC), and price control.
-Accounting separation was also imposed, with a delay granted to the second operator (in terms of market share) for the implementation of this remedy, until its annual turnover reaches \in 50 million.
+On 23 June 2009, the OCECPR took final measures on the analysis of the second round review of the market for voice call termination individual mobile on networks.
+Both mobile operators were found to have SMP in their respective mobile termination markets. obligations were imposed on them in of transparency discrimination. access and costorientation (based on LRIC), and price control.
+Accounting separation was also imposed, with a delay granted to the second operator (in terms of market share) for the implementation of this remedy, until its annual turnover reaches €50 million.
 During the period of 1 January 2010 - 31 December 2012, the termination rates of the second operator have to be progressively reduced to reach a certain pre-defined percentage on top of the first operator's mobile termination rates (MTRs).
 For the first year of this 3-year glide path, the MTRs of the second operator should be equalled to 35% above the cost-oriented MTRs of the first operator.
 This percentage would decrease to 13% above the cost-oriented MTRs by the end of 2012.